obsidianmd/obsidian-help/en/Plugins/File explorer.md

 1. Right-click the folder and then click **New note**.
 2. Type the name of the note, and then press Enter.

-To learn about other ways to create a note, refer to [[Create notes]].

 ## Create a new folder

 To create a new folder the root of your vault: